chadcooper/sjc-arcuser/article.md

+# Equipping workers and empowering citizens with the Esri platform at St. Johns County Utilities

 The power of GIS lies in it's ability to be used by anyone for virtually anything - its ability to truly _empower_ users at all levels.
 The ArcGIS Platform excels in this arena, providing the